TN 35 (12-24)

 1. General

-2. Fee Payments to Two or More Representatives
+2. Fee Payments to Two or More Representatives or Entities

 a.
-SSA Pays the Authorized Fees Simultaneously
+We Pay the Authorized Fees Simultaneously

 If the authorized fees are not the same amount for each representative, SPS will not calculate the assessment correctly.
 The technician in the PC must override the SPS-calculated assessment, recalculate the assessment to prorate it based on each representative's percentage of the total fee (see the example in GN 03930.066D.2.b.), and input into SPS the correct amount to deduct.